mehcode/atom-project-plus/README.md

 #### Project Home

 Specify a folder or glob pattern to limit projects that are discovered.
 This is a case-sensitive field, make sure you've got the path name specified correctly.
+Any saved projects that aren't in your project home will still be displayed.

 #### Show Project Path